 Customer experience design (CXD)

-It’s worth mentioning that although User Experience (UX) is related, it is only a part of Customer Experience Design.
-Whereas UX pertains mainly to a user’s experience as they navigate your product, CXD emcompasses UX as well as everywhere else customers engage with your company.
+It’s worth mentioning that although user experience (UX) is related, it is only a part of customer experience design.
+Whereas UX pertains mainly to a user’s experience as they navigate your product, CXD encompasses UX as well as everywhere else customers engage with your company.

 Customer relationship management (CRM)